jross765/JKMyMoneyLibNTools/kmymoney-api-ext/README.md

 ### SecAcct
 This sub-module contains classes that provide a simplified, high-level interface for...

-* ...generating and maintaining stock accounts,
+* generating and maintaining stock accounts,
-* ...generating buy- and dividend/distribution transactions in a securities account (brokerage account).
+* generating buy- and dividend/distribution transactions in a securities account (brokerage account).

 ### TrxMgr
 This sub-module contains classes that help to...

-* ...find transaction and splits by setting filter criteria,
+* find transaction and splits by setting filter criteria,
-* ...merge stock account transcations,
+* merge stock account transcations,
-* ...generally manipulate transactions in a more convenient way than by using the pure API.
+* generally manipulate transactions in a more convenient way than by using the pure API.

 ## Major Changes
 ### V. 0.7 &rarr; 0.8